iplitharas/hash_tag/readme.md

-using the Porter or Lancaster stemmer algorithms, apply some custom filters and also a tagging filter with the help again from nltk, and finally, in the end, it calculates the most common words and saves/plots the results in a bar chart.
-The user can decide the order of "filtering" and "stemming" the word tokens in this pipeline
+using the Porter or Lancaster stemmer algorithms, apply some custom filters and also a tagging filter with the help again from nltk, and finally, in the end, it calculates the most common words and saves/plots the results in a bar chart/csv file.
+The user can decide the order of "filtering" and "stemming" of the word tokens in this pipeline

 ## Installation